ZKC19940412/mluvspec/machine-learning-python-files/README.md

     2. Develop 7-molecule model using cross-vadliation scheme.

-    3. Perform transfer-learing for 3 target molecules using the 7-molecule model developed at step ii.
+    3. Perform transfer-learning for 3 target molecules using the 7-molecule model developed at step ii.

 -  transfer_learn_with_pre_train_models.py proceeds as follows:

-    1. Load in precomputed BC descriptors, (target) excited state energies for 3 target molecules  and the pre-train-models.
+    1. Load in precomputed BC descriptors,  excited state energies for 3 target molecules  and the pre-train-models.

-    2. Perform transfer-learing for 3 target molecules using the 7-molecule model models.
+    2. Perform transfer-learning for 3 target molecules using the 7-molecule model models.